sandrarcr/Corallium_rubrum_RNAseq_local_adaptation/README.md

 ---

 ## **Overview**
 This project investigates the transcriptomic responses of the precious coral *Corallium rubrum* across depth gradients.
 It provides insights into local adaptation by analyzing differential gene expression between populations from contrasting environments (shallow vs mesophotic zones) subjected to thermal stress.
 In this reposity we included the scripts to conduct Differential Gene Expression Analysis.
-Associated data to this study can be found in ENA accession number:
+Associated data to this study can be found in ENA accession number: GCA_964035015.1 (genome reference) and ERP172750 (RNA seq reads).

 ---